About - Ayel L. R. Batac

 Ayel holds the following positions:

-- Scientific Researcher, Faculty of Public Health and Policy, London School of Hygiene & Tropical Medicine
+- Scientific Researcher, Faculty of Public Health and Policy, London School of Hygiene and Tropical Medicine

-- Member, Centre for Epidemic Preparedness and Response, London School of Hygiene & Tropical Medicine
+- Member, Centre for Epidemic Preparedness and Response, London School of Hygiene and Tropical Medicine

-- Member, Centre for Data and Statistical Science for Health, London School of Hygiene & Tropical Medicine
+- Member, Centre for Data and Statistical Science for Health, London School of Hygiene and Tropical Medicine

-- Member, Centre for Maternal, Adolescent, Reproductive, and Child Health, London School of Hygiene & Tropical Medicine
+- Member, Centre for Maternal, Adolescent, Reproductive, and Child Health, London School of Hygiene and Tropical Medicine

-- Member, Centre for Evaluation, London School of Hygiene & Tropical Medicine
+- Member, Centre for Evaluation, London School of Hygiene and Tropical Medicine

-- Research Associate, Institute for Global Health and Infectious Diseases, School of Medicine, University of North Carolina at Chapel Hill
+- Research Affiliate, Institute for Global Health and Infectious Diseases, School of Medicine, University of North Carolina at Chapel Hill

 - Research Affiliate, Dermatology Hospital of Southern Medical University (南方医科大学皮肤病医院), Guangdong Provincial Dermatology Hospital (广东省皮肤病医院)

-- Research Affiliate, SESH Global (Social Entrepreneurship to Spur Health)
+- Research Affiliate, SESH Global (Social Engagement to Spur Health)

 - Research Partner, National Collaborating Centre for Infectious Diseases, Rady Faculty of Health Sciences, University of Manitoba

-I am a data scientist, epidemiologist, and health economist in training, dedicated to using research to inform public health policy, advance health equity, and support evidence-based decision-making.
-I am currently pursuing a Master of Science in Public Health (Health Economics) at the London School of Hygiene & Tropical Medicine and bring over seven years of experience spanning research, data analytics, and public health practice.
+I am a data scientist, epidemiologist, and health economist in training, committed to research that informs public health policy, advances health equity, and supports evidence-based decision-making.
+I am pursuing a Master of Science in Public Health (Health Economics) at the London School of Hygiene and Tropical Medicine and bring over six years of experience in research, data analytics, and applied public health practice.
+My current work includes evaluating behavioural interventions to increase sexually transmitted and blood-borne infection (STBBI) testing among men who have sex with men (MSM) in China, leading international research on anaphylaxis treatment access and emergency care readiness, and assessing tuberculosis screening strategies in remote Arctic communities in Canada.

 Education

-Master of Science (MSc) in Public Health (Health Economics) (In Progress)
+Master of Science (MSc), Public Health (Health Economics) (In Progress)

 Bachelor of Science (BSc)